alisdt/online_experiments_course/04_jspsych.rst

 Test this by reloading the experiment page in your web browser.
 You should see two images displayed, and each time you can press a key to move on.
-Remember you might need to do a "hard reload", here's a reminder:
+Remember you might need to do a "hard reload" (also called a "hard refresh"), here's a reminder:

 | Firefox: ⌘-shift-R on Mac, ctrl-shift-R on Windows or Linux
 | Chrome: ⌘-shift-R on Mac, ctrl-F5 on Windows or Linux